Empirical Asset Pricing via Ensemble Gaussian Process Regression: Introduction

-Fourth, being a Bayesian method, the predictions from a GPR model come along with a predictive distribution.
-In particular, we obtain confidence intervals for the predicted conditional expected returns.
+Second, as mentioned earlier, being a Bayesian method, the predictions from a GPR model come along with a predictive distribution.
 As a novel application, we harness these uncertainty estimates.
 We find that incorporating uncertainty in portfolio construction leads to substantial statistical and economic improvements in terms of out-of-sample $R$-squared and Sharpe ratio of prediction-sorted portfolios, respectively.
 More precisely, we first use the predictive covariance matrix to construct a minimum uncertainty-weighted (UW) decile portfolio in the spirit of a global minimum variance portfolio.
 We find that the UW portfolio delivers a significantly high out-of-sample predictive pooled $R$-squared, $R_{pool}^2$, that outperforms the two traditional portfolios, namely, equal-weighted (EW) and value-weighted (VW).
 Motivated by this finding, we further exploit the predictive covariance matrix and introduce two new portfolios.
 The first is a prediction-weighted portfolio, originally proposed by \cite{kaniel2022machine}, which takes advantage of the ranking (to form decile portfolios) and the relative strengths of the predictions.
 The second is a prediction-uncertainty-weighted (PUW) portfolio in the spirit of the mean-variance optimal portfolio that gives more weight to stocks with higher predicted returns and minimizes uncertainty at the same time, which appeals to an uncertainty averse investor.
 We find that PW and PUW portfolios generate large economic gains, in terms of Sharpe ratio, compared to EW and VW portfolios.